 Surgical gloves under GK gloves – This little trick has kept many hands dry and warmer during wet conditions.
 The thin nature of the surgical gloves means goalkeepers you do not lose feel for the ball.
 These gloves often come with a powdered interior keeping hands dry throughout.

 Be aware of bounce – A wet skidding ball picks up speed as it hits the ground.
-Be aware of your penalty area and the potential for the ball to act differently in in different areas of the penalty box.
+(Although it has been pointed out to me that this, according to physics cannot be possible) Be aware of your penalty area and the potential for the ball to act differently in different areas of the penalty box.
 This area of concern is reduced on turf fields.
-A good warm up prior to the game will provide the goalkeeper with some good experience in dealing with skidding balls prior to the game.
+A good warm-up prior to the game will provide the goalkeeper with some good experience in dealing with skidding balls prior to the game.

 Good footwork needed for second barrier – The second barrier is when any part of your body is in the way of the ball if your hands let you down.
 This requires good footwork and is a healthy staple of all good goalkeeper coaching.
 The need for the second barrier is highlighted in wet conditions as the ball can slip through hands.